 Atherosclerosis can affect any artery in the body, find out how to reduce risk with tips from the doctors at Department of Cardiology, National Heart Centre Singapore (NHCS).

 Atherosclerosis can be a fatal condition.
+It refers to the buildup of fats, cholesterol and other substances in or on your artery walls (plaque), which can restrict blood flow.
 The most effective way to reduce the risk of atherosclerosis becoming fatal is to have frequent health check-ups.

 “The best way to counter the degenerative effects of atherosclerosis is through early detection,” said